ArsenTech/arsentech.github.io/CONTRIBUTING.md

 1. No Forking Without Permission
 2. No Edit
 3. Don't Copy Repo link without Permission
-4. Rules formed by Contributorare full and final decision
+4. Rules formed by Contributor are full and final decision